oozkaya/42_darkly/README.md

-# Override
+# Darkly

 ## About

-> Override is last ISO that will have you search for faults present in the protected binaries, and re-build these binaries depending on their behavior.

-This is the third project of the Security branch at School 42 Paris
+This project is an introduction to cyber security in the field of the World Wide Web.

+When you develop your first websites, you will have absolutely no clue regarding the risks they will be exposed.
+This little project is here to teach you the basics : you will learn about these risksand vulnerabilities while auditing a simple website.

 ## Content

 Each level folders contains these files:

-- `flag`: Password for the next user
+- `flag`: Flag given by the security breach
-- `source`: A pseudocode of the binary to reverse
+- `Ressources`: Everything needed to explain/find the security breach
-- `README`: How to find the password
+- `READMEmd`: Explanation on how to find the flag
-- `main.sh`: Main script to execute.
-It connects us through ssh and executes `script.sh` on virtual machine.

 ## Setup VM (Ubuntu/Debian)